-The continued spread of COVID-19 or other global health crises, such as pandemics, could adversely impact our clinical trials, preclinical studies, and other aspects of our business or that of our third-party partners.
-For instance, the COVID-19 outbreak could impair our ability to enroll patients in clinical trials, continue ongoing clinical trials or activate clinical trial sites, due to, for example, heightened exposure to COVID-19 if an outbreak occurs in a specific geography, the shifting of healthcare resources toward the outbreak or the closing of or limiting of access to clinical facilities.
+The continued spread of COVID-19 or other global health crises, such as pandemics, has had, and may continue to have, an adverse impact our clinical trials, preclinical studies, and other aspects of our business or that of our third-party partners.
+For instance, the COVID-19 outbreak has impaired our ability to enroll patients in clinical trials, continue ongoing clinical trials or activate clinical trial sites, due to, for example, heightened exposure to COVID-19 if an outbreak occurs in a specific geography, the shifting of healthcare resources toward the outbreak or the closing of or limiting of access to clinical facilities.
 Furthermore, patients may be unable or unwilling to enroll in our clinical trials or be unable to comply with clinical trial protocols if COVID-19 related restrictions impede patient movement or interrupt healthcare services.
 Government-imposed quarantines and other restrictions may also require us to temporarily suspend activity at our clinical sites.
-COVID-19 may also negatively affect the operations of third-party CROs that we rely upon to carry out our clinical trials, or the operations of other service providers, which could result in delays or disruptions in the supply of our product candidates or other aspects of our business or that of our collaborators.
+COVID-19 may also negatively affect the operations of third-party contract research organizations that we rely upon to carry out our clinical trials, or the operations of other service providers, which could result in delays or disruptions in the supply of our product candidates or other aspects of our business or that of our collaborators.
 Any negative impact COVID-19 has on patient enrollment or treatment or the timing and execution of our clinical trials could cause delays to our clinical trial activities, which could adversely affect our ability to seek and obtain regulatory approval for and to commercialize any approved product candidates, increase our operating expenses and have a material adverse effect on our business and financial results.